ZiwenWan/Program-Dependence-Graph-in-LLVM/README.md

 ## Project Introduction

-This project is a major part of our PtrSplit work.
+This project is a key component of our PtrSplit work.
 It aims at building a modular inter-procedural program dependency graph(PDG) for practical use.
 Our program dependency graph is field senstive, context-insensitive and flow-insensitive.
-For more details, please refer to our CCS'17 paper:
+For more details, welcome to read our CCS'17 paper:
 [http://www.cse.psu.edu/~gxt29/papers/ptrsplit.pdf]

-A PDG example looks like this(the blue part corresponds to the parameter tree):
+A PDG example looks like this (the blue part corresponds to the parameter tree):
 ![](https://bitbucket.org/psu_soslab/pdg-llvm5.0/raw/34cf0959fae4c3507889785c15779db4355af36b/demo/pdg.svg)

 We have upgraded the implementation to LLVM 5.0.0.
 Currently, we only support building PDGs for C programs.